Liam Cullen: Return to Swansea

+Leicester City

+On 31 July 2026, Cullen signed a 3-year contract with recently relegated EFL League One club Leicester City for an undisclosed fee.

 International career

 Having previously played for Wales at under-17, under-19 and under-20 level, Cullen made his debut at under-21 on 12 October 2018, playing 62 minutes in a 2–0 loss to Romania.

 In March 2023 he was called up to the Wales senior squad for the Euro 2024 qualifying matches against Croatia and Latvia.
 He made his senior debut for Wales on 11 October 2023 in the 4–0 friendly win against Gibraltar.
 He scored his first goals for Wales with a brace in a 4–1 home win over Iceland on 19 November 2024 in the UEFA Nations League.